-5.4 Study Rationale
+5.4 Study rationale

-The purpose of the current study is to further evaluate the safety of alpelisib in combination with fulvestrant for the treatment of postmenopausal women and men with HR+, HER2-, locally advanced or metastatic breast cancer harboring PIK3CA mutation(s) in the tumor in the real-world setting.
+The purpose of the current study is to further evaluate the safety of alpelisib in combination with fulvestrant for the treatment of postmenopausal women and men with HR+, HER2-, locally advanced or metastatic breast cancer harboring PIK3CA mutation(s) in the tumor, after disease progression following endocrine therapy as monotherapy, in the real-world setting.
 The study will focus on the important identified risk of hyperglycemia, as per the Risk Management Plan (RMP) approved by the European Medicines Agency (EMA) (EMA 2021b).
 The collection and analysis of these data will allow for a better characterization of the risk of hyperglycemia in the real-world setting.
 The collection of risk factors will facilitate the identification of at-risk populations.